Lazada welcomes leading K-pop superstars SEVENTEEN as first regional Happiness Ambassadors

 Speaking as a group, SEVENTEEN said, "Shooting Lazada's 11.11 film was a fun and refreshing experience, and we are excited to be a part of the upcoming Lazada 11.11 Super Show.
 As the regional Happiness Ambassadors for Southeast Asia's leading eCommerce platform Lazada, we look forward to create even more meaningful experiences with everyone.
 Please continue to show support and love for Lazada and SEVENTEEN!"

-In the Lazada 11.11 short film, Lazada's pioneer brand ambassador and beloved mascot, Lazzie, makes a special cameo dancing the iconic shuffle moves alongside SEVENTEEN, sporting a new, refreshed look with blue and purple hues for their mane and an adorable snout in the shape of Lazada's iconic heart-gram.
-In addition, Lazzie will continue to be featured in popular LazGame, Lazzie Star, from 1 to 11 November, continuing the quest with consumers to "level up" to become a super star idol while unlocking exclusive vouchers and rewards to maximise shopping savings during Lazada's Biggest One Day Sale.

 Lazada will also launch a region-wide TikTok Hashtag Challenge, inviting consumers to join in a fun and creative showcase by curating their own version of the shuffle dance moves from the Lazada's 11.11 film in a freestyle 20-second TikTok dance video.
-Participants with the most creative dance moves in each of Lazada's six markets stand to win attractive prizes when they join the social media challenge.
+A total of 11 participants with the most creative dance moves stand to win an iPhone 12 ProMax, a 65-inch Devant TV, a PS5, or Lazada vouchers when they join the social media challenge happening from October 26 to November 11, 2021 via the hashtag #LazadaPHLowLow.

 Raymond Yang added, "Lazada is constantly finding new ways to fully immerse our customers with fun and experiential activities, both online and offline, to create a holistic and enjoyable shopping experience.
 Leveraging our strong Shoppertainment approach and working closely with our merchants to curate unbeatable promotions and rewards, we constantly challenge ourselves to deliver high impact and find meaningful ways to uplift the communities across Southeast Asia.
 I'm excited to celebrate another edition of our flagship 11.11 shopping festival as we pursue hope, dreams and progress in all aspects of our lives."

-Besides access to the lowest prices and free shipping[1] during Lazada's Biggest One-Day Sale, consumers can anticipate an exciting line up of exclusive deals and interactive Shoppertainment activities that will unlock vouchers and Lazada Bonus rewards.
+Besides access to the lowest prices and free shipping[1] during Lazada's Biggest One-Day Sale, consumers can anticipate an exciting line up of exclusive deals, from up to 90% off discounts to Lazada Bonus vouchers that allow shoppers to enjoy Php50 off for every Php500 minimum spend.

 |